 - and so much more!

-I love the opportunities social media marketing has brought small business.
+I love the opportunities social media marketing has brought small businesses.
 When I was a teenager, small businesses would put an ad in the Yellow Pages, do flyer drops (which weren’t great for B2B brands), send magnets and calendars in the mail and run expensive TV or radio advertising.
 While all these opportunities still exist (even Yellow Pages!), they’re no longer the ONLY options.
 Social media has opened up the marketplace but it’s not the only answer to sales.
 It’s another option to consider in the marketing process.

-I’ve been in PR for over a decade and at the very essence of it is understanding WHAT you want to say and WHO you want to say it to, so that we can identify WHERE, WHEN and HOW to say it.
+I’ve been in PR for over a decade and the very essence of it is understanding WHAT you want to say and WHO you want to say it to, so that we can identify WHERE, WHEN and HOW to say it.
 I have no doubt that at least one of the social media platforms can play a key role for most small businesses.

 Contact me today for an obligation free chat about your social media marketing and how it can help your overall marketing approach.